behrz/hucares/docs/phase1-mvp-checklist.md

 ## ✅ **Definition of Done for Phase 1**

 ### MVP Success Criteria
-- [ ] Users can register and log in securely
+- [x] Users can register and log in securely (username + 4-digit PIN)
-- [ ] Users can create and join groups via access codes
+- [x] Users can create and join groups via access codes
-- [ ] Users can complete weekly 4-question check-ins
+- [x] Users can complete weekly 4-question check-ins
-- [ ] HuCares scores are calculated correctly (Q1+Q2+Q3-Q4)
+- [x] HuCares scores are calculated correctly (Q1+Q2+Q3-Q4)
-- [ ] Users can view their scores and group results
+- [x] Users can view their scores and group results
-- [ ] App is mobile-responsive and accessible
+- [x] App is mobile-responsive and accessible
-- [ ] All core user flows are tested and working
+- [x] All core user flows are tested and working
-- [ ] App is deployed and accessible via custom domain
+- [x] App is deployed and accessible via custom domain
-- [ ] Basic error handling and edge cases covered
+- [x] Basic error handling and edge cases covered
-- [ ] Performance is acceptable (<2s load time)
+- [x] Performance is acceptable (<2s load time)

 ### Quality Gates
 - [ ] All tests passing (unit, integration, E2E)